johannacarolinep/shop-register/README.md

 - __PrettyTable:__ used to easily print data in a more readable table format.

 - __Simple terminal menu:__ used to improve navigation through the program, with simple-to-use terminal menus.

+Print statements are used throughout the program to provide users with instruction and feedback.

+The standard library module *os* (`os.system("clear")`) is used where it makes sense, to clear the terminal for the user, in order to remove distractions and clutter.

 ## Instructions